shaik1002/biggitlabbomb/doc/install/docker/troubleshooting.md

 ```

 The `/c/Users` volume is mounted as a
-VirtualBox Shared Folder, and does not support all POSIX file system features.
+VirtualBox Shared Folder, and does not support the all POSIX file system features.
 The directory ownership and permissions cannot be changed without remounting, and
 GitLab fails.

-Switch to using the native Docker install for your
+Our recommendation is to switch to using the native Docker install for your
 platform, instead of using Docker Toolbox.

 If you cannot use the native Docker install (Windows 10 Home Edition, or Windows 7/8),
-an alternative solution is to set up NFS mounts instead of VirtualBox shares for
+then an alternative solution is to set up NFS mounts instead of VirtualBox shares for
-the Docker Toolbox Boot2docker.
+Docker Toolbox's boot2docker.

 ## Linux ACL issues